 Opportunities were limited for the lightning-quick forward in the Gunners’ first-team, but at only the age of 22, he has time on his side following a move to Germany.
 Loan spells with Feyenoord and Bolton gave him first-team experience.
 Raw talent at Miyaichi’s age is important in the development process; he needs nurturing as a diamond in the rough.

 Whether the nation can win a World Cup by 2092 remains to be seen, but they look on course to complete the task of being home to 100 professional clubs.
-Success doesn’t come over night and the Japanese FA understands that, which is why they set such a lengthy vision.
-Samurai Blue football is growing rapidly – in quality and popularity – and the amount of players getting opportunities in Europe is increasing.
+Success doesn’t come overnight and the Japanese FA understands that, which is why they set such a lengthy vision.
+Samurai Blue football is growing rapidly – in quality and popularity – and the number of players receiving opportunities in Europe is increasing.

-Look at Belgium; they’re in a period where the national team is bursting with youthful talent and they look like realistic challengers for the 2016 European Championships and World Cup beyond.
+Look at Belgium; they’re in a period where the national team is bursting with youthful talent and they look like realistic challengers for the 2018 World Cup and beyond.
 It takes patience, technique and the right way of nurturing, and that is the path Japan seems to be following as part of their vision to provide the national game with a successful, sustainable footballing pyramid.

 Japan: World Cup winners.
 When?
 Who knows, but you heard it here first.